Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Likelihood-ratio test

-We consider an alternative test using a novel application of the bootstrap method.
-To do this, a bootstrap version of the pseudo likelihood ratio test statistic in (\ref{lr}) is obtained as
+We consider an alternative test using a novel application of the bootstrap method discussed in Section~\ref{sec: bootstrap}.
+To do this, a bootstrap version of the pseudo likelihood-ratio test statistic in (\ref{lr}) is obtained as